-2.1 GLOBAL SOURCES
+2.1 Global sources

-The major global warming potential of livestock production worldwide, even in developed countries, comes from the natural life processes of the animals.
-Unlike other economic sectors, CO_2 emissions from animal production-related fossil fuel use are much lower than the non- CO_2 emissions from the natural and unavoidable bodily functions of animals (feeding, digestion and excretion).
+The major global warming potential of livestock production worldwide results from deforestation, followed by emissions from manure and from the animals' digestive processes (enteric fermentation).
+Unlike other economic sectors, CO2 emissions from animal production-related fossil fuel use are much lower than the non-CO2 emissions from the natural and unavoidable bodily functions of animals (feeding, digestion and excretion).